pvergiliusmaro/on-the-radar/README.md

 # On the Radar
 ### Company intelligence for job seekers

 A lightweight system I built to take the manual grind out of company research during my job search.
-It combines a Chrome extension, Google Sheets, ChatGPT, and Perplexity into a three-stage workflow: capture companies as you find them, research and prioritize them on a cadence, and passively monitor for signals worth acting on.
+It combines a Chrome extension, Google Sheets, and Perplexity into a three-stage workflow: capture companies as you find them, research and prioritize them on a cadence, and passively monitor for signals worth acting on.

 I'm a senior product leader who has always been technically fluent but never technically expressive—i.e., decent reading comprehension but only basic writing skills—so this was built with Claude as a pair programmer.